zippo761/blog_news/README.md

 Link on Heroku => https://radiant-cliffs-02115.herokuapp.com/

-This is a news blog where you can register, add news, edit, delete, comment.
+This is a news blog where you can register, add news, edit, delete, and comment.
 Administrators can review news and edit it up to 5 times.

 Requirements :